Camper Arrival-First Day at Waldemar

 A week (168 hours) she would be eligible to come to camp.

 The camp's non-denominational religious service will be held in Tejas Chapel every Sunday at noon.
 All campers and counselors are required to attend.
-Catholic Mass is conducted by a visiting priest in Tejas Chapel at mid-morning.
-The priest is paid an honorarium which is prorated and charged to the accounts of the Catholic campers.
+Catholic Mass is conducted by a visiting priestwhen available or a local Eucharistic minister for Catholic campers and staff.

 The laundry is picked up by a commercial laundry service each Monday and is returned on Thursday or vice versa.
 Each piece of clothing must be marked in a conspicuous place with the child*s full name.
 (On shirts at the neck; on pants and shorts in the waistband; on flat pieces in a corner.)
 Printed names should be put in any clothing you bring or send to camp.
 This is very important!
 Please put your daughter's first and last name on the outside of her laundry bag.
 In case of loss, all marked items can be easily identified and returned.
 Mark everything!
 Including tennis rackets, helmets, etc. Waldemar will not be responsible for damage or loss, therefore, please do not send expensive or delicate clothing.